-I had just begun my career, as a computer graphic artist, in 2000 and joined this studio.
+I’d just begun my career, as a computer graphic artist, in 2000 and joined this studio.
 Anil was a quite senior person and to me, he was the lord of the business—he knew everything, from script to screen.
-I really used to admire him.
+I used to admire him.

 One day, we got a chance to eat lunch together in our small canteen.
 We both had a tiffin-box from home.
 I offered him my food and we began talking about our childhood days.
 He was almost in tears to discuss this touching topic and almost cried narrating his childhood to me.
 He narrated about flying kites and catching them as they fell on the ground.
 The noise, running, chaos, the narration was so magical.
 I almost felt myself inside the description.
 It was a heart-touching moment that I can never forget.

-Then, I changed the company and was not in touch for many years.
-We were not in touch but he was always on my mind.
+Then, I changed the company and wasn’t in touch for many years.
+We weren’t in touch but he was always on my mind.
 I connected with as soon as I joined Facebook.
-I always knew that he had multiple talents but this talent of still photography was not known to me.
-And he had already become as maestro till the time I knew about the fact.
+I always knew that he had multiple talents but this talent of still photography wasn’t known to me.
+And he’d already become as maestro till the time I knew about the fact.

-It’s the photographer, not the camera, that is the instrument.
+It’s the photographer, not the camera, that’s the instrument.